tatitati/gradle_multilayer_springboot/README.md

 package myapp.application
 package myapp.test.application
 ```

+## Where is the main (myapp)?
+at the root of the project, in /src
+This folder just contains a Main.kt, to decouple a bit the framework bootstrap from the rest of the application

 ## TODO:
 - introduce kafka producer and consumer in infrastructure layer, this will make me to think about how